v-gb/ocamlmig/doc/using.md

 - build the ocamlmig command line executable
 - use dune to build your own code
 - use ocamlformat.
 You can try things out without ocamlformat, but all code will be printed back ocamlformatted. ocamlmig needs not be linked with the exact ocamlformat version you use.
+Or if ocamlformat is really not an option, you could try an experimental printer that reduces (but does not minimize) gratuitous reformatting, with `OCAMLMIG_PRESERVE_FORMAT= ocamlmig ...`.

 You can set up a test repository this way: